-Written Request for Hearing
+Request for Hearing

-A parent/guardian who wishes to challenge an action or omission with regard to the identification, evaluation, or placement of a student who has or is believed to have a disability as defined by Section 504, shall make a written request for a due process hearing to the Section 504 coordinator.
-The written request must be made on a form provided through the Central Office.
+A parent/guardian who wishes to challenge an action or omission with regard to the identification, evaluation, or placement of a student who has or is believed to have a disability as defined by Section 504, shall make an oral or written request for a due process hearing to the Section 504 coordinator.
+The request shall be submitted on or reduced to writing on a form provided through the Central Office.